frictionlessdata/datapackage/specs/patterns.md

 ### Specification

-The `foreignKeys` array MAY have a property `datapackage`.
-This property is a string that is a fully qualified HTTP address to a Data Package `datapackage.json` file.
+The [`foreignKeys`](https://frictionlessdata.io/specs/table-schema/#foreign-keys) array MAY have a property `datapackage`.
+This property MUST be, either:
+- a string that is a fully qualified HTTP address to a Data Package `datapackage.json` file
+- a data package [`name`](https://frictionlessdata.io/specs/data-package/#name) that can be resolved by a canonical data package registry

+If the referenced data package has an [`id`](https://frictionlessdata.io/specs/data-package/#id) that is a fully qualified HTTP address, it SHOULD be used as the `datapackage` value.

 For example: